c4s0py/stuff/README.md

 PasswordGen.py - Importing modules and using Regular Expressions to build your own password generator program.
 Created as part of the computer science FreeCodeCamp course.

+shortestpath.py -  Use functions, loops, conditional statements, and dictionary comprehensions to implement a Shortest Path algorithm.
+Created as part of the computer science FreeCodeCamp course.